Lake George Rendezvous 2022

 - Norowal Marina: On the west side, 11.3 miles north on 9N in Bolton Landing.
 Full-service marina. norowalmarina.com Phone: (518) 644-3741

 If you trailer your boat to Lake George, please remember to purchase a Lake Use Permit.
 These are available at any Marina.

 Fly-By: This is always a hit with the attending crowd!
 Spectators look forward to hearing the rumbling start of the boat engines and watching them take off from the docks before circling back to the crowd.
 Accompanying the boats will be our knowledgeable announcer explaining a brief description of each participating vessel as it passes before the crowd.
 Be sure to include a complete history of your boat, as this will be a reference for our announcer.
-After completing the fly-by, return to the docks, secure your boat, and head to the BBQ at Fort William Henry, a short walk up the hill to enjoy a relaxing picnic for the conclusion of the weekend.
 We will have a brief captain’s meeting reviewing the fly-by details at approximately 2pm.
+After completing the fly-by, return to any open slip at the docks, secure your boat, and head to the BBQ at Fort William Henry, a short walk up the hill to enjoy a relaxing picnic for the conclusion of the weekend.

 For further questions please contact Adam Weisburgh at email@example.com

 Show Chairman Ed Becker 518-469-3600 firstname.lastname@example.org